rolandkrause/rolandkrause/README.md

 # Roland Krause

 Bioinformatician at the University of Luxembourg.
-Research Scientist with the Autorisation à Diriger des Recherches.
+Research Scientist with the _Autorisation à Diriger des Recherches_.

 ### Topics
  * Data science and data science training